PetSafe introduces the latest pet innovation with the world's first pumpless pet fountain. - ExBulletin

 PetSafe's first ever pumpless fountain

-Submersible pumps have been used in pet water fountains for many years, but they were difficult to clean and often caused failures.
+Submersible pumps have been used in pet water fountains for many years, but they were difficult to clean and often caused malfunctions.
 Today, PetSafe announced his unique patented HydroSpin technology, an innovative pumpless fountain that uses a unique cone mechanism to circulate water through a filtration system.
-The Outlast motor is made with precision stainless steel ball bearings and is located in a drying compartment within the fountain, so it doesn't need cleaning and is resistant to damage.
+The Outlast motor is made with precision stainless steel ball bearings and is located in a drying compartment within the fountain, so it does not require cleaning and is resistant to damage.

 By eliminating the submersible pump and making the fountain parts dishwasher safe, PetSafe has created the easiest-to-clean pet fountain ever.